-Student Conduct, Plagiarism and Academic Integrity
+Student Conduct, Plagiarism, and Academic Integrity

-Academic honesty and integrity are held at a high standard at Kent State University.
+Academic honesty and integrity are held to a high standard at Kent State University.
 The Kent State University Code of Student Conduct applies to all students.
 Students are subject to dismissal or suspension for violations of the code.

-Students enrolled in the university, at all its campuses, are to perform their academic work according to standards set by faculty members, departments, schools and colleges of the university; and cheating and plagiarism constitute fraudulent misrepresentation for which no credit can be given and for which appropriate sanctions are warranted and will be applied.
-For more information, please see Kent State University policy regarding student cheating and plagiarism.
+Students enrolled in the university, at all its campuses, are to perform their academic work according to standards set by faculty members, departments, schools, and colleges of the university; and cheating and plagiarism constitute fraudulent misrepresentation for which no credit can be given and for which appropriate sanctions are warranted and will be applied.
+For more information, please see Kent State University's policy regarding student cheating and plagiarism.

 Students with Disabilities

 Kent State University Policy for qualified students with disabilities requires that students with disabilities be provided reasonable accommodations to ensure their equal access to course content.
 If you have a documented disability and require accommodation, please get in touch with the instructor at the beginning of the term to make arrangements for any necessary adjustments.
 Please note that you must first verify your eligibility through Student Accessibility Services.
 If you require accommodations, please contact Student Accessibility Services by visiting the KSU Student Accessibility Services website.